bexben/colorschemez-display/README.md

 # colorschemez display
 This code takes the most recent tweet from the twitter account @colorschemez, and displays it onto a 2.4" TFT display.
+Editing must be done within the TJpg_Decoder liibrary to match the display hardware.
+Info for that is within the library's documentation, its pretty straightforward.

+Some parts of this code is used from Bodmer's examples (https://github.com/Bodmer/TJpg_Decoder).
+I marked what was used within the code.
+Slight edits were made as necessary to meet my goals.

 # Hardware
 Adafruit HUZZAH32 – ESP32 Feather Board: https://www.adafruit.com/product/3405